Page cover

 Focus Areas:

-• Implement Bardiel as a GAME Worker/Function
+• Implement Bardiel as a GAME Worker/Function.

-• Early ACP + x402 experiments
+• Early ACP + x402 experiments.

-• Logging of tasks, miner outputs, and Bardiel verdicts
+• Logging of tasks, miner outputs, and Bardiel verdicts.

-• First validation/scoring experiments on real traffic
+• First validation/scoring experiments on real traffic.

-Phase B: Bardiel 0.x – Trust Engine for Virtual (2026)
+Phase B: Bardiel 0.x – Trust Engine for Virtual (Q2 → Q4 2026)

 Objective: Turn Bardiel from a thin wrapper over Cortensor into a proper trust engine with policies, scoring, and Virtual-native integration.

-• v0.1 – Spec, token launch (subject to legal review), stable testnet agent
+• v0.1 (Q2 2026) Spec, token launch in Q2, and a stable testnet agent.

-Phase C: Bardiel 1.x – Arbitration & Long-Horizon Trust (Late 2026 → Beyond)
+Phase C: Bardiel 1.x – Arbitration & Long-Horizon Trust (Early 2027 → Beyond)

 Objective: Extend Bardiel beyond single-task checks into full dispute arbitration and trajectory-level validation for long-running agents.